digitalmethodsinitiative/4cat/INSTALL.md

 Other valid arguments are `stop`, `restart` and `status`.
 Note that 4CAT was made to run on a UNIX-like system and the above will not work on Windows.
-If you want to use Windows (this is not recommended except for testing or development, and disabled on UNIX-like systems) you can run `bootstrap.py`, which will run the backend directly in the terminal.
+If you want to use Windows you can run `bootstrap.py`, which will run the backend directly in the terminal (this is not recommended except for testing or development, and disabled on UNIX-like systems).

 ### Running the web tool
 Next, start the web tool.
 Navigate to the `webtool` folder and run the 4CAT